 Armand: I accepted her favors because I thought she loved me.
 I had her make sacrifices for me when there were others who had more to give.
 But bear witness, I owe her nothing.
 Take it, come on, take it!
 Buy camellias, buy diamonds, horses and carriages, buy moonlight, buy a grave!

-Madame Barjon, the Florist: For the lady of the camillias.
+Madame Barjon, the Florist: [First lines] For the lady of the camellias.
 And they're almost twice as large as usual.

 Marguerite: I shall have twice as many tomorrow.